seniorcreative/react-coding-test-oct-24/SOLUTION.md

 Therefore, I resorted to TDD - which has been very helpful in terms of being able to test seperate self contained parts of the app and fix bugs/issues with those.

+SOLUTION is to upgrade node or run: `NODE_OPTIONS=--openssl-legacy-provider npm run start`

 ### Summary
-It's a fun challenge.
-I appreciated the opportunity to do this.
-Not being able to search for solutions using online resources or even asking AI is something that you really notice when it's not there, however it's a good reminder of what I don't know.
+A fun challenge.
+Not being able to search for solutions using online resources is something that you really notice when it's not there, however it's a good reminder of what I don't know.